Mattstar64/Moonshot-project/documents/functional/functional_specification.md

 - A color picker, allowing to pick a color from a drawn pixel.
 - A zone selector, allowing you to draw only in this specific zone, the selector has different modes:

-  - Baguette mode : selecting the clicked pixel and all the other around that has the same color.
+  - "Magic Wand" mode : selecting the clicked pixel and all the other around that has the same color.
   - Add mode: add a selected part to the selection zone.
   - sub mode: subtract a selected part from the selection zone.